jcorille-21/project-2-info-443/README.md

 *Figure 34: Code of `lib/schema/number.js`*

-Within the `.lib/schema/operators` folder, boolean.js and number.js all use the same  checkRequired function in lib/schematype.js.
-Thus this match the *Liskov Substitution Principle* because these “SubDocuments” replace and override the instance from the schematype class.
-For example, in number.js, it overrides the function the required validator uses to check whether a **string value** passes the ‘required’ check.
-While in boolean.js, they override the function the required validator uses to check whether a **boolean value** passes the ‘required’ check.
+Within the `.lib/schema/operators` folder, `boolean.js` and `number.js` all use the same `checkRequired` function in `lib/schematype.js`.
+Thus this match the *Liskov Substitution Principle* because these “SubDocuments” replace and override the instance from the `schematype` class.
+For example, in `number.js`, it overrides the function the required validator uses to check whether a **string value** passes the ‘required’ check.
+While in `boolean.js`, they override the function the required validator uses to check whether a **boolean value** passes the ‘required’ check.

 ## Composite Reuse Principle